 Meet the Board of Trustees!

-The Board of Trustees is largely made up of former alumni who have served on the Alumni Executive and also individuals who have great expertise in fields ranging from education, the law, politics, accounting and local government.
-The primary purpose of the Trustees is to be both financially and legally responsible for the charity and to help set the strategic goals and business plan for the future of the organisation.
-The Trustees go led by the feeling of the Alumni Executive and wider members to help ensure that EYPUK is an organisation that is growing in a sustainable manner.
-The Committee is the term given to both the Trustees and Alumni Executive and they meet for quarterly meetings with the AGM taking place in September.
-Meetings are led by the Chair of the Trustees.
+The Board of Trustees is comprised of EYPUK alumni, most of whom have served on the Alumni Executive and hold expertise in fields such as education, law, politics, accounting and local government.
+The Trustees help set the strategic goals and business plan for the future of the organisation, as well as being both financially and legally responsible for the charity .
+The Trustees are guided by the Alumni Executive and EYPUK’s wider members, helping to ensure that the organisation grows in a sustainable manner.
+The Committee (referring to both the Trustees and Alumni Executive) meets for quarterly meetings, with the AGM taking place in September; meetings are led by the Chair of the Board of Trustees.

 I have been involved with EYPUK since my own UK National Session (NS) in 2007.
 Since then I’ve remained involved by organising sessions on a regional, national and international level as well as attending sessions across the EYP network in a variety of roles.
 Aside from EYPUK I am a practising barrister based in a leading common law chambers in London.
 (Laura.Hibberd@eypuk.co.uk)

 I’m Beth and I am Vice Chair of EYPUK.
 I aid all other trustees with their portfolio and offer support to the Alumni Executive when required, so my role is more advisory and supportive than portfolio-based.
 I previously looked after alumni development and EYP International is an area of interest for me.
 Outside of EYP I am the co-founder of The Hard Yard, a fitness company employing ex-offenders to lead tough prison workouts in London.
 (Beth.Thayne@eypuk.co.uk)